alessandrocode09/test-selenium-cypress/README.md

-# test-korber
+# Test Example for Selenium and Cypress
 This is a code challenge proposed by Korber Digital

-## TestPart1-blackboxTests
-The first part of the test is inside the zip file.
-The zip file contains a Word document with the bug and images and contains also a folder with a video of the bug.

-## automation-test-part2
+## webSeleniumCucumber
-After you clone this repository, to run the project "automation-test-part2" you will need to install:
+After you clone this repository, to run the project "webSeleniumCucumber" you will need to install:
 - Java JDK version 8
 - Must have the Chrome browser installed (version 120.0.6099.109)
 - The Chrome drivers are on the "/src/java/drivers" directory
 - Depending on the Chrome browser version or OS, may not work.
 To check the following link for different chrome driver versions: https://chromedriver.chromium.org/downloads
-- You can see the test features on the: "/automation-test-part2/src/test/resources"
+- You can see the test features on the: "/webSeleniumCucumber/src/test/resources"
 - All tests for the project are in the "test" directory.

 How to run the tests?